Recent Advancements in Machine Learning For Cybercrime Prediction: Cybercrime Prediction

 \subsection{Cybercrime Datasets}

 As part of this research, we collected publicly available datasets that were used by researchers in this domain and listed them in table \ref{tab dataset}.
 These datasets cover a range of data types, including bytecode images, network traffic, emails, and URLs.
 Researchers use these datasets to develop and evaluate ML models for cybercrime prediction, such as identifying malware, detecting fraudulent emails, and predicting phishing attacks.
-Some of the datasets listed in the table 1 include the malware classification dataset, which contains bytecode images of various types of malware; the VPN dataset and TOR dataset, which contain network traffic data related to VPN and TOR connections, respectively; and the Enron dataset, which contains email data from the Enron Corporation.
+Some of the datasets listed in the table \ref{tab dataset} include the malware classification dataset, which contains bytecode images of various types of malware; the Virtual Private Network (VPN) dataset and The Onion Router (TOR) dataset, which contain network traffic data related to VPN and TOR connections, respectively; and the Enron dataset, which contains email data from the Enron Corporation.

 These datasets have been used to develop and evaluate ML models for malware detection, VPN and TOR detection, and fraudulent email detection.
-Other datasets listed in the table 1 include the IDS dataset, which contains network traffic data for intrusion detection; the ransomware dataset, which contains text data related to ransomware attacks; and the phishing website dataset, which contains URLs related to phishing attacks.
-These datasets have been used to develop and evaluate ML models for predicting intrusion attacks, detecting ransomware attacks, and identifying phishing attacks.
+Other datasets listed in the table \ref{tab dataset} include the intrusion detection system(IDS) dataset, which contains network traffic data for intrusion detection; the ransomware dataset, which contains text data related to ransomware attacks; and the phishing website dataset, which contains Uniform Resource Locators (URLs) related to phishing attacks.

-To sum up, the datasets listed in the table 1 provide a valuable resource for researchers and practitioners in the field of cybersecurity.
-These datasets cover a range of data types and have been used to develop and evaluate machine-learning models for cybercrime prediction.
-By analyzing these datasets, researchers can improve their understanding of cybercrime patterns and develop new and innovative methods to prevent and detect cybercrime.